 - Lymphaticovenous anastomosis (LVA)

-- Suction assisted protein lipectomy (SAPL)
+- Suction assisted protein lipectomy (SAPLSM)

 LVA allows the reduction of the fluid component of the lymphedema swelling, which can result in less heaviness, fullness and swelling and improvement in symptoms in many patients.

-SAPL involves the removal of the solid portion of the lymphedema swelling and consistently results in the safe reduction of considerable amounts of excess volumes in the affected arm or leg.
+SAPLSM involves the removal of the solid portion of the lymphedema swelling and consistently results in the safe reduction of considerable amounts of excess volumes in the affected arm or leg.

 Vascularized Lymph Node Transfer (VLNT)